TD5/LD48-Aug14/README.md

 LD48-Aug14
 ==========

-My entry for Ludum Dare 30
+My entry for Ludum Dare in August 2014.

 The boss is tough, but I have beaten it!